keepsilentw/angular/README.md

 # angular

-simple demo of angular project with gulp
+simple demo of angular project with bower & gulp

+## For view

+`make start`